coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 Integraiton tests: Don't test things you don't own.
 Just test that you are using them correctly.

 System tests: Tests that verify that everything works.

+### Gears

+We can be in the motorway driving in the fifth gear, that's may be the operational mode while developing, but sometimes we need to start changing down the gears.

+Fifth gear is "obvious implementation", we can go straight to green.
+You may write unnecessary code.